-The answer is follow the practice taken by the best inbound marketing agencies in Los Angeles by using marketing automation tools, and set up one or more lead nurturing campaigns.
+The answer is to set up one or more lead nurturing campaigns.
 This means creating a system of touch points that allows you to effortlessly move contacts through the sales funnel and prepare them to make a purchase before they reach your sales team.

 So how do you create an effective lead nurturing that will compete with the best of them?
 Here are some tips for success.